-There was a large old building on the side of the road while walking through the city of Taipei.
-The building was a shop on the ground floor, and the upper floor was a residence.
-The oldness of the building attracted me, and I walked into the building.
-The passage inside was dim and deserted.
-I didn't brush past anyone as I walked.
-Most of the shops that were in the building were already closed.
-It was quiet inside, and I couldn't hear the hustle and bustle of the city.
+Walking around Taipei, I saw a large old building.
+It is a building with stores on the ground floor and residences on the upper floors.
+Attracted by the old appearance of the building, I walked into the building.
+The passageway was dimly lit and deserted.
+I did not pass by anyone as I walked along.
+Most of the stores were closed.
+It was quiet and I did not hear the hustle and bustle of the city.

-Outside the windows of apartments and condominiums in Taipei, there is often a space outside the windows that is closed to people but covered with iron bars.
-Locals hang their laundry out to dry there.
+Many condominiums and apartments in Taipei have a space outside the window that is covered with iron bars, although no one can enter.
+Local people hang their laundry there.
 This is something you don't see very often in Japan.
-Perhaps they are making such a space to make their living space as large as possible.
-The windows seen from this courtyard were also scattered with such windows.
+Perhaps they are creating such spaces in order to make their living spaces as spacious as possible.
+There were many such spaces covered with iron bars in the windows visible from this light court.

 November 30, 2019